Egyptian Amulets

 Scarabs

-The protective amulet for the heart was in the form of the scarab beetle, the manifestation of the creator and solar deity Khepri.
-It was a symbol of new life and resurrection.
+The heart amulet, often fashioned in the likeness of the scarab beetle, held profound significance in ancient Egyptian belief.
+Symbolizing the creator and solar deity Khepri, the scarab embodied themes of regeneration and renewal, serving as a potent emblem of new life and resurrection.

 Scarab amulets, c.
 1981–1802 BC.
 Metropolitan Museum of Art.